(Photo: Pixabay/CC0 Public Domain)

 Many of our campaigns at Global Justice Now were fought at the EU level.
 We now face the depressing prospect of defending these wins against a "Brexit government" led by the far-right of the Conservative party.

 As progressive activists, we must shoulder some of the blame for failing to argue a more positive solution to the real problems people in this country face.
 We need to right that wrong now.
 We do this by persuading people that it is the system, not migrants, that are the real cause of our woes.
-Let's argue for a new kind of economy that would actually strengthen some of the communities that have voted for Brexit.
+Let's argue for a new kind of economy that would strengthen some of the communities that voted for Brexit.

 The situation is grim.
 But we cannot give up to these forces of fear and division.
 Brexit only won the referendum on the back of utterly shameless lies and deceit.
-Soon, as it become more apparent that they were conned, moderate Leave voters may start to make their anger felt.
-Indeed many of them will be angry that their vote is being used by the far-right to promote xenophobia, while others will be aghast at the lies told about more funding for the NHS.
+Soon, as it becomes more apparent that they were conned, moderate Leave voters may start to make their anger felt.
+Indeed, many of them will be angry that their vote is being used by the far-right to promote xenophobia, while others will be aghast at the lies told about more funding for the NHS.

 Nevertheless, though weak and based on lies, the Leave side have won a mandate to try and secure a Brexit deal.
 But we do not have to surrender to the prospect of trying to make the best of living in Little England (most likely shorn of Scotland and perhaps Northern Ireland).
 There are things we can do to fight the worst of the Brexit agenda.